yasufum/spp-tmp/docs/guides/design/spp_primary.rst

 dedicated core for running in pole mode, and launched from ``rte_eal_remote_launch()`` or ``rte_eal_mp_remote_launch()``.

-``spp_primary`` is able to run with or without worker thread selectively , and requires at least one lcore for server process.
+``spp_primary`` is able to run with or without worker thread selectively, and requires at least one lcore for server process.
 Using worker thread or not depends on your usecases.
 ``spp_primary`` provides two types of workers currently.